BabakAkbari/Slither.io-AI/README.md

 # slither.io-v0

-`slither.io-v0` is an openAI [gym](https://gym.openai.com/) enviroment for testing and evaluating reinforcment learning algorithms in a challenging enviroment such as slither.io.
+`slither.io-v0` is an openAI [gym](https://gym.openai.com/) enviroment for testing and evaluating reinforcment learning algorithms in a popular classic snake game such as [slither.io](http://slither.io/).
 The enviroment has a reasonably large field with multiple snakes. snakes grow when eating randomly-appearing fruit a snake dies when colliding with another snake, itself, or the wall and the game ends when all snakes die.

 Getting started
 ===============